adriannapinzariu/official_phishing_detection/README.md

 1. Clone via Github
 2. Go into a terminal and run these commands

-   a. cd phishing-backend
+   cd phishing-backend

-   b. python server.py
+   python server.py

 4. Go into a second terminal and run these commands

-  a. cd phishing-detection-ui
+   cd phishing-detection-ui

-  b. npm install --legacy-peer-deps
+   npm install --legacy-peer-deps

-  c. npm start
+   npm start